Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 - **`exit()`:** **Crucial Security Element.** The `header()` function does not stop PHP from executing the rest of the script.
 If there were malicious code underneath a header redirect, a hacker could ignore the redirect and execute the downstream code. `exit()` halts script execution instantly on the server.

 ## Create the Profile Management Page (`profile.php`)

+> [!note] Goal: Allow users to edit their details in the database

+> [!important] Learning Outcomes:
+> - Preloading user details
+> - Allowing Update of data.

 ### How To Guide